louisbyun/USB-camera-display/README.md

 # USB-camera-display
 USB camera display

-This code has the function of driving and displaying a USB camera.
+This code has the ability to drive and display a USB camera.